 If you have staff, failing to implement a proper payroll system can spell disaster.
 A good payroll system will allow you to easily keep track of hours worked, employee details, tax and super obligations, plus annual or sick leave costs.

-6. Seek expert financial advice
+6. Expert advice

 If you're doing your books yourself, be prepared to set aside time regularly to do them, and don’t put the task off.
 It’s too important to the future of your business.

 Setting up a Xero file is only one step in the process.
-Xero is the tool; you also need someone capable of USING it.
+Xero is the tool - You also need someone capable of USING it.
 It’s always best to start right, get someone to help you set it up, and have someone review the system regularly.

-If you’d rather get some help to keep your books in good shape, then it’s a good idea to use a bookkeeper or accountant.
+If you’d rather get some help to keep your books in good shape, it’s a good idea to use a bookkeeper or accountant.
 It’s worthwhile differentiating here between the two:

 Accountants usually charge a much higher rate than bookkeepers, so there’s money to be saved in using a bookkeeper rather than an accountant for the following: